Programs for Individuals

 The first week of the program is spent giving back to the Canoe Country region through portage trail restoration work.
 Participants have an opportunity to leave a mark on the Border Lake region that will enable millions of visitors each year to better enjoy their experience.
 Trail work involves restoring and protecting trails that have existed for centuries and are in dire need of repair.

 The second part of the program is a trek planned by the crew.
-From the 8 1/2-mile "Grand Portage" leading to Lake Superior, to the Height of Land, even the pictographs on Fishdance Lake, crews have done and seen all in the boundary waters.
+From the Height of Land to the pictographs on Fishdance Lake, crews have done and seen all in the boundary waters.
 The Wilderness Voyage program works and travels in the Boundary Waters Canoe Area Wilderness (BWCAW) while the Canadian Odyssey Program works and travels through Quetico Provincial Park

 Click the button below to travel to the Order of the Arrow's official High Adventure Program website to find out more about these opportunities.